domnantas/ham.guide/CONTRIBUTING.md

 ## How can I help?

 First off — thank you for taking interest in helping this project grow.
-There are many ways you can contribute — tell your friends about ARManual, fix typos you find, correct outdated information, translate it to a language you know or even write new content.
+There are many ways you can contribute — tell your friends about ham.guide, fix typos you find, correct outdated information, translate it to a language you know or even write new content.
 Anything helps!
-Furthermore, go to our [Github Issue page](https://github.com/domnantas/ARManual/issues), check out the issues with a label _help wanted_ and see if you could fix that issue.
+Furthermore, go to our [Github Issue page](https://github.com/domnantas/ham.guide/issues), check out the issues with a label _help wanted_ and see if you could fix that issue.

 ## Issues

-If you have any suggestions, questions or found a bug, please go to our [Github Issue page](https://github.com/domnantas/ARManual/issues) and submit a new issue.
+If you have any suggestions, questions or found a bug, please go to our [Github Issue page](https://github.com/domnantas/ham.guide/issues) and submit a new issue.

 ## Simple editing